 Research Scientist I: Initial rank, requiring a bachelor’s degree.

-Research Scientist II: Required a Master’s degree, and 3 years’ relevant full-time experience, or a doctoral degree.
+Research Scientist II: Requires a Master’s degree, and 3 years’ relevant full-time experience, or a doctoral degree.

 Sr. Research Scientist: Requires a Master’s degree and 7 years relevant full-time experience after completion of the degree, or a doctoral degree and 4 years relevant full-time experience after completion of the degree.

 Principal Research Scientist: Requires a Master’s degree and 11 years relevant full time experience after completion of the degree, or a doctoral degree and 7 years relevant full-time experience after completion of the degree.
 At least the most recent 3 years of such experience shall have been at a responsible managerial level.

 Research Scientist II: 3 years as Research Scientist I